tomekz/aws-lab/lab-kafka/README.md

   - `make init`
   - `make plan`
   - `make apply`
-  The output containing public and private IP addresses of the EC2 instances will be captured to `ansible-playbook/.env` file so that they can be later referenced inside the Ansible playbooks.
+  As part of apply stage the `generate-inventory.sh` script will be triggered that generates `ansible-aws-inventory/inventory.ini` config file
   Sample output:

   ```
   Outputs: